Reblexis/checkers-ai/readme.md

 # Checkers AI
-This repository contains an implementation of the checkers game and agents that can play it (with many different strategies).
+This repository contains an implementation of the checkers simulateGame and agents that can play it (with many different strategies).
 The project uses the following rules: https://www.officialgamerules.org/checkers .

 ## External libraries